NCAA basketball tournament selection process: Selecting the field

 A number of teams are assured an at-large berth no matter their performance in their conference tournament.
 Most teams in the Top 25 in the national polls or RPI are essentially guaranteed at-large berths even if they do not win their respective conference tournaments.
 However, teams that have been ranked heading into Selection Sunday but didn't win a weaker conference's tournament have been essentially penalized (or "snubbed") by the selection committee despite computer rankings or public opinion.
 One example was Utah State in 2004, when Utah State completed the regular season with a record of 25-2 but was snubbed after losing in their conference tournament, even though they were ranked in the polls.
 The factors in their snub were the soft non-conference schedule which included Mountain West Conference foes BYU (close home win) and Utah (road loss) as well as the road loss to Pacific on February 14, 2004.
 Pacific went on to earn the Big West Conference's automatic berth and advanced to the 2nd round of the 2004 tournament.

-The committee also selects four additional teams, the "First Four Out," who do not qualify for the tournament.
-Since 2015, the NCAA has placed the "First Four Out" as the top seeds in the National Invitation Tournament.
+The committee also selects four additional teams, the "First Four Out", who do not qualify for the tournament.
+Since 2015, the NCAA has placed the "First Four Out" from the men's field as the top seeds in the National Invitation Tournament.
+The NCAA carried this policy over same policy to the inaugural Women's Basketball Invitation Tournament in 2024.